Henit3/XL-Scrap/Api/README.md

 To see a tutorial and example of XL Scrap being added by this mod, check out the `XL Scrap`.

+### Known Bugs
+- XL Items remain on the ship (potentially in a bugged state) on squad wipe
+- XL Items' scan nodes aren't always visible
+- Using an entrance/exit may clip the XL Item into a wall - re-entering with it can fix this

 ### Credits

 - XL Holder Model: